ros2/ros2_documentation/source/Tutorials/Intermediate/Supplementing-Custom-Rosdep-Keys.rst

 The above hopefully makes it clear what needs to be done to get ``rosdep`` to understand new keys: add a new custom sources file!

 As a toy example, let's add a new sources file telling ``rosdep`` to fetch keys from a YAML file stored on the local machine.
-Fire up your favorite text editor and write the following into ``/etc/ros/rosdep/sources.list.d/30-custom.list``:
+Fire up your favorite text editor and write the following into ``/etc/ros/rosdep/sources.list.d/30-custom.list`` (the editor will need to be launched with root privileges, e.g. via ``sudo``):

 .. code-block:: yaml